Technical Guide

 Logs to Check

-• CBS, DISM, Windows Update, WinRM, RDP, boot, or application-specific logs as appropriate to the incident.
+• CBS, DISM, Windows Update, WinRM, RDP, boot, or application-specific logs as appropriate to the incident rather than as a generic collection dump.

 Rollback and Escalation

-• Do not discard pre-repair notes, exports, or screenshots until the Windows fix is validated and the rollback window is closed.
+• Preserve pre-repair logs, exports, notes, and original values until the repair is validated and the rollback window is deliberately closed.

 Escalate When